 • Advisory teachers need time and training to be able to support students.

 Leading an advisory class is not something teachers can jump in and do without support.
 It’s essential that the school provide them with training, adequate time to prepare, and the opportunity to collaborate with the other advisory teachers.
 A 2010 survey in Oregon indicated that only 40 percent of the students viewed their advisor as an “attachment figure.”
 However, when students had such an advisor relationship, they reported greater gains in achievement and more engagement in school than students without a strong relationship.

 • Advisory should give students the chance to have an impact on their peers.

 Some schools incorporate student leadership and government, but all programs should allow students the opportunity to mentor or support each other or plan activities that impact the broader school.
 Well-developed programs include regular elements that allow students to “have a voice and take the lead,” Poliner says.

 For parents: When looking for a high school, ask if they have an advisory class.
 If so, find out how it’s structured and what’s covered during that time.
 A school should be able to articulate what they’re doing with that time and why.
 Good advisory classes include support with academics, social and emotional issues, and plans for students’ post-graduate plans.

 For educators: To explore more about what it takes to run a good advisory class, check out: Five Tips for Teaching Advisory Classes at Your School.
 It may help with informal mentoring of your students in other classes, too.

-For administrators: Are you interested in introducing an advisory program at your school?
+For administrators: Are you interested in introducing a program at your school?
 Consider sharing this guide with your principal or fellow faculty: The Advisory Guide: Designing and Implementing Effective Advisory Programs in Secondary Schools.